dh-notes/vim-article/main.md

 like characters, words, sentences, and paragraphs.
 Say for example you want to delete a word in your regular text editor.
 Pay attention to your exact keystrokes.
-It is likely that you would either just backspace a few times until the word is gone or use the mouse to select the word to be deleted.
+It is likely that you would either just backspace a few times until the word is gone, or use the mouse to select the word to be deleted.
 This approach is slow and imprecise, because it treats text either as a sequence of individual characters or as a configuration of geometric shapes on the screen.
 You can still edit in that way in Vim's *insert mode* (`i`).
 But exit to the